TynanSylvester/TyD/Readme.md

         researchPrerequisites   [ ComplexFurniture; Chess ]
     }

-## Comparisons with similar formats
+## Comparisons with similar languages

-Here's how TyD compares with some similar formats.
+Here's how TyD compares with some similar languages.

 * INI files are easy to hand-edit, but can't express more complex data structures.
 * JSON is designed for efficient machine interchange, with inflexible syntax and no comments.
 TyD is designed for interaction between human and machine, with more flexible syntax.